A few years ago I often felt lonely. I spent nights and weekends alone when I saw others having fun with friends.

 Just because you’re lonely today doesn’t mean that you will be lonely tomorrow.

-I thought used to think “I’m so lonely – and that will NEVER change”.
+I thought used to feel lonely and isolated.
 Still, today, I have amazing friends around me that I can always reach out to.

 Here are the most powerful ways to stop being alone that I’ve learned over the years.